Ghozayel/Lextale/README.md

 - ID: each ID must have 60 entries, e.g. ID 1987 repeated 60 times.
 - answer: a variable of 0/1, of no more than 2400 rows.

-Please note both columns names are case-sensitive.
+*Please note both columns names are case-sensitive.
 Using this function can return the scores of up to 40 participants in one lex-click!
-Future work on the function will be on accepting Yes/No in the argument.
+Future work on the function will be on accepting Yes/No in the argument.*

 ``` r
 CEF()
 ```
-This function categorises the lexTALE-scores into three CEF levels.It's not live yet, but coming soon!
+This function categorises the lexTALE-scores into three CEF levels. *Not yet live, but coming soon!*

 ## Installation